 Located in Islington four children cello class concerts are held each year, which proves to be both motivational and stimulating.
 The concerts are part of the teaching program and every child is expected to participate.

 Every summer the students go to Bryanston International Summer Course, Cellofest or Temple Dinsley to have some fun over the long period of the summer.
 It stimulates and motivates and the children love it!

 Learning with the Suzuki method requests to become a member of either the BSI (British Suzuki Institute) or the LSG (London Suzuki Group).
 This membership is obligatory and offers the child a wide range of holiday classes, workshops, and events.

 (To sign up go to http://londonsuzukigroup.co.uk/membership/ or call 020 3176 4170.)
 You can pay by direct debit or PayPal.

-The student is expected to practice every day of the week.
+The child is expected to practice every day of the week.

-10 minutes every day are more productive and effective than one hour three times a week.
+A shorter period of time every day is more productive and effective than a long practice session three times a week.